appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-filtering-table.md

 ## Configure Select widget

-Follow these steps to configure the Select widget to display fetched data, and implement server-side filtering:
+Follow these steps to configure the Select widget to display data, and implement server-side filtering:

 * Set the Select widget's [**onOptionChange**](/reference/widgets/select#onoptionchange) event to execute the fetch query.
 Make sure that the fetch query is connected to the Table widget.